o-alsalem/privacy-policy/README.md

 4. Data Security
 We implement reasonable security measures to protect your information from unauthorized access, disclosure, alteration, or destruction.
 However, no method of transmission over the internet or electronic storage is completely secure, so we cannot guarantee absolute security.

-5. Your Choices
-You can manage your information and preferences by:

-Adjusting settings within the App
-Contacting us for any requests related to your data
-6. Changes to This Privacy Policy
+5. Changes to This Privacy Policy
 We may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on our App and updating the “Last Updated” date at the top of this Privacy Policy.

 7. Contact Us